Allington Castle: Restoration

 In 1895, a retired London barrister named Dudley C. Falke rented the castle from Lord Romney and began the lengthy task of restoration.
 However, this proved too expensive for his resources.
 In 1905 he approached the distinguished mountaineer and cartographer Sir William Martin Conway (later Lord Conway), who he had heard was looking to buy an old castle or manor house.
 Conway had posted an advertisement in The Times stating: "Wanted to purchase, an old manor-house or abbey, built in the 16th century or earlier."
 The castle made a great impression on Conway and his American wife Katrina when they saw it for the first time:

 Conway decided to purchase the castle's freehold from Lord Romney at a cost of £4,800 and spent the next 30 years restoring it with the assistance of the architects W. D. Caroe and Philip Tilden.
-He was able to draw on his own and his wife's wealth, and his efforts were also supported by his wife's wealthy stepfather, a businessman named Manton Marble.
+He was able to draw on his own and his wife's wealth, and his efforts were also supported by his wife's wealthy step-father, a businessman named Manton Marble.
 Corbens, a local building firm, was hired to carry out the work and provided traditional craftsmen to undertake the restoration in an architecturally and historically sympathetic style.
 Conway and his daughter Agnes, an archaeologist, also undertook extensive research into the history of the castle.

 Much of the restoration had been completed by the start of the First World War in 1914.
 The gatehouse and the Penchester wing had been completely restored and most of the old keep had been completed as well.
 The Long Gallery was rebuilt and the Tudor house within the castle walls was linked to it.
 An old dovecot on the castle grounds was restored for use by Agnes Conway as a study.
 After the war, Lord Conway set about clearing the exterior of the castle from the ramshackle collection of rural buildings that had accumulated over the centuries just outside the walls.
 They were replaced with planted poplars and gardens built under Philip Tilden.
 The Great Hall was rebuilt by 1927, and the restoration of the north-east wing was completed by 1932.